onisj/youtube-comment-intelligence/docs/PROJECT_OVERVIEW.md

-# 🎬 YouTube Sentiment Analysis - Project Overview
+# 🎬 YouTube Comment Intelligence - Project Overview

 A comprehensive machine learning pipeline for analyzing sentiment in YouTube comments using advanced NLP techniques and LightGBM classification.